-Three Part Harmony Farm’s 2-acre plot in Brookland is co-managed by Gail Taylor and Cristina Flores.
+Three Part Harmony Farm’s 2-acre plot in Brookland is owned and operated by Gail Taylor.
 The farm has been growing bigger each year, since 2012.

 The farm boasts 1/2 acre of intensively grown annual vegetables.
 We use agroecological and regenerative farming practices focused on soil health.

 FLOWERS Annual and perennial flowers are planted on 1/8 acre and expanding.

 We unfortunately cannot receive visitors during our regular work day.
 To schedule a visit, you can email Gail.
 We do have one public event each year, which is a fall festival Stay tuned for the save the date.

 CSA members and our crew’s friends and family are welcome to attend the annual spring open house.
 We will send out an email to you once that date has been chosen.

 We receive a lot of emails that show us the incredible enthusiasm and interest in growing food, attaining food sovereignty, and learning about caring for our precious planet.
 Please understand that we cannot write back to all emails especially during the peak of the growing season.